Is there still a place for porcelain dolls?

 Technology vs porcelain

-Civilization and cultural changes have also penetrated the world of dolls, it is increasingly rare to see a little girl walking down the street with a doll cart or similar to ordinary people, more like movie ideals, idols.
-Even the form of play is changing to digital and virtual.
-In the age of technological development, dolls have been replaced by robots that can perform domestic, defensive and even partner or matrimonial duties.
-Fashion has been dominated by humans or holograms, and in the domestic sphere it happens that people are replaced by robot dolls.
+Civilizational and cultural changes have also permeated the world of dolls; it is becoming increasingly rare to see a little girl walking down the street with a doll stroller, or dolls resembling ordinary people—now they look more like movie ideals or idols.
+Even the way children play is shifting toward digital and virtual experiences.
+In this era of technological advancement, dolls have been replaced by robots that can perform household, security, and even partnership or matrimonial duties.
+Fashion has been dominated by people or holograms, and in the domestic sphere, it sometimes happens that robots in the form of dolls replace humans.

-Children’s miniatures, on the other hand, are deceptively reminiscent of living figures equipped with vital functions.
-In the era of robotization and digitization, technology has become an integral part of every aspect of civilization, so it has not bypassed the world of dolls.
-Porcelain is being replaced by a material that deceptively resembles human skin, and the soul of a masterpiece doll, by an artificial intelligence capable, of performing any programmed action.
-The world is inexorably moving in a new direction, and doll production is subject to this, but given the human need for beauty, porcelain dolls will always find their lovers who appreciate their aesthetic, unaging soul.
+Children’s miniatures, on the other hand, are almost indistinguishable from real people and come equipped with life-like functions.
+In the era of robotics and digitalization, technology has become an inseparable part of every aspect of civilization, and the world of dolls is no exception.
+Porcelain is being replaced by materials that closely mimic human skin, while the soul of the doll masterpiece is now artificial intelligence capable of performing any programmed task.
+The world is relentlessly moving in a new direction, and doll production is adapting accordingly.
+However, given the human need for beauty, porcelain dolls will always have their admirers who appreciate their aesthetic, timeless soul.